United Kingdom in the Eurovision Song Contest 1976

-The United Kingdom held a national preselection to choose the song that would go to the Eurovision Song Contest 1976.

-"Save Your Kisses for Me" won the national final, performed on stage with dance moves and four brightly dressed singers, it ultimately went on to win the Eurovision Song Contest itself.
+The United Kingdom was represented at the Eurovision Song Contest 1976 with the song "Save Your Kisses for Me", written by Tony Hiller, Lee Sheriden, and Martin Lee, and performed by Brotherhood of Man.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final titled A Song for Europe 1976.
+The entry eventually won the Eurovision Song Contest.

 Before Eurovision

 A Song for Europe 1976

-Following the lowest published figure known for the public vote in the UK finals that used either voting by mail or telephone in 1975 and the BBC's choice of The Shadows singing all the shortlisted songs, calls from the Music Publishers Association for the songwriters and composers to be allowed to select the artist of their choice to perform the songs in future UK selections for Eurovision led to an 'all-comers' final being reinstated in 1976.
-It was a reversion to the format used for UK finals from 1961-1963.
+Following the lowest published figure known for the public vote in the British national finals that used either voting by mail or telephone in 1975 and the BBC's choice of The Shadows singing all the shortlisted songs, calls from the Music Publishers Association for the songwriters and composers to be allowed to select the artist of their choice to perform the songs in future British selections for Eurovision led to an 'all-comers' final being reinstated in 1976.
+It was a reversion to the format used for the national finals from 1961 to 1963.
 Twelve songs were chosen by the Music Publisher's Association, with the songwriters choosing their own artist.